farhanshahriyar/farhanshahriyar/Readme.md

  </a>

 # About Me
-As a dedicated mern stack maestro, <p>I design cutting-edge, full-stack web solutions with MongoDB, Express, React, and Node.js.
-My speciality is developing responsive user interfaces and solid backends for web pages.</p>
+As a dedicated full-stack stack maestro, <p>I design cutting-edge, full-stack web solutions with MongoDB, Express, React, and Node.js.
+My specialty is developing responsive user interfaces and solid backends for web pages.</p>

 * 🌍 I'm based in Dhaka, Bangladesh.
 * 👯 I’m looking to collaborate on Any React Project